curvedinf/django-fast-count/README.md

 Deadlock control over the precaching scheduler is implemented with atomic transactions so that multiple `.count()` queries do not simultaneously run the precaching process.

+## Notes

+After reading the source you may note "But wait, this doesn't use the cache at all!"
+This is an intentional decision.
+Because normally `.count()` lives on the database, its `FastCount` cache entry also lives on the database to prevent unexpected complications with setup.